Jagadiswor Narsingh KC: Political career

+Political Leadership

+During the 2036 B.S. incident at Amrit Science Campus, he was assaulted, and during the 2042 B.S. satyagraha, he was imprisoned in Hanumandhoka Jail.
+In the first People's Movement of 2046 B.S., he was arrested and detained in Bhadra Jail for 2 months, during which he also suffered serious injuries.
+After the success of the movement, he was released along with other senior leaders.
+On the 10th of Mangsir, 2060 B.S., under his leadership, the Nepali Congress District Committee of Nuwakot made history by officially declaring its support for republicanism.
+During the Second People's Movement (2062/2063 B.S.), he was appointed the commander of the Gongabu rally and led the movement continuously for 19 days.
+During this period, he was shot on the 29th of Falgun and sustained serious injuries, and his family members were also harassed by security personnel.
+Despite repeated arrests and harassment, he did not abandon the movement and continued to lead protest programs in the Gongabu–Balaju area.
+After the success of the movement, he personally arranged, with party funds, the repair of damaged doors and windows of houses affected during the protests.
+He was active in the Sudan Scam Investigation Committee, which resolved a major case by determining the involvement of high-ranking police officials, including four former Inspectors General of Police.
+While in the Finance Committee, he played a role in forming an investigation committee on tax evasion and revenue fraud committed by Ncell.

+KC in a deliberation with Finance Minister Rameshwor Khanal regarding development projects in Nuwakot.

-Nuwakot district leadership and initiatives
+District leadership and initiatives

 KC was elected as president of the Nepali Congress (NC) party Nuwakot District Committee in 2016, defeating Ramesh Mahat.
 This was his fourth stint as the Nuwakot district president.
 In 2018, he hosted the gathering of NC district presidents held in Kakani, Nuwakot, which was convened to forge a common position on proposed amendments to the party statute ahead of the Maha Samiti meeting.

 On 1 January 2019, KC led a delegation of Nuwakot lawmakers who met with Prime Minister K.P.
 Oli to request medical support to citizens injured during the 2017 general elections.
 He also submitted a petition to the Ministry of Physical Infrastructure and Transport regarding the repair of access roads to Nuwakot during the monsoon season.

 On 2 September 2023, KC delivered a memorandum to Prime Minister Pushpa Kamal Dahal at Baluwatar.
 Among the demands were scientific arrangement of landfill operations and full blacktopping of the Tinpiple–Pipaltar road.
 KC warned of staging a hunger strike at the federal Parliament if these enduring issues remained unaddressed.

-Bagmati Province party election

-During the party’s 14th general convention, KC ran for the Nepali Congress Bagmati Province presidency.
-However, he lost to Indra Bahadur Baniya by 1,085 votes to 927, after an initial multi-candidate round with Bhimsen Das Pradhan.
-Baniya was backed by the Deuba camp, whereas KC had the support of future President Ram Chandra Poudel, Gagan Thapa and Shekhar Koirala.

 Positions and political views

-At a party program in 2020, KC criticised party President Sher Bahadur Deuba’s leadership style stating that the party Presidents autocratic and undemocratic nature was harming the public opinion of the party.
+At a party program in 2020, KC criticised party President Sher Bahadur Deuba's leadership style stating that the party Presidents autocratic and undemocratic nature was harming the public opinion of the party.
 He also argued that the Nepali Congress should curb factionalism and select leadership on the basis of performance and public service rather than cronyism.